A time management method named after a tomato, working shorter, not longer, and better health while getting more done

 5 minutes is all I ask

-That’s all the time it’s going to take to read this, and it’s all time it to get your body more healthy and refresh your mind.
+That’s all the time it’s going to take to read this, and it’s all the time you’ll need to get your body healthier and refresh your mind.

 5 minutes will immediately make you healthier, allow you to do more and better work, and still allow you to have time to do what you love. …or at least can’t resist, like Facebook, Google+, and Pinterest.

 And yes, there are studies.
 This is science based, so references at the bottom.